MicrosoftDocs/security/operations/ingest-data-sources.md

 #Step 3.
 Ingest data sources and configure incident detection

-After you’ve completed designing and implementing your Microsoft Sentinel workspaces, you can proceed to ingest data sources and configure incident detection.
+After you've completed designing and implementing your Microsoft Sentinel workspaces, you can proceed to ingest data sources and configure incident detection.

 Data connectors are configured to enable data ingestion into the workspace.
 After enabling key data points to be ingested into Sentinel, UEBA and Analytic Rules must also be enabled to capture anomalous and malicious activities; furthermore, Analytic Rules dictate how Alerts and Incidents are generated in your Sentinel instance.

 ## Before you begin

-You’ll need to confirm the installation method, roles required, and licenses needed to turn on data connectors.
+Confirm the installation method, roles required, and licenses needed to turn on data connectors.
 For more information, see [Find your Microsoft Sentinel data connector \| Microsoft Learn](https://learn.microsoft.com/en-us/azure/sentinel/data-connectors-reference).

-The following table is a summary of the prerequisites required for key Azure and Microsoft data connectors:
+The following table is a summary of the prerequisites required for key Azure and data connectors:

 <table>
 <colgroup>